martinuke0/martinuke0.github.io/content/posts/2025-12-27-how-ai-agents-like-cursor-create-and-follow-to-do-lists-from-zero-to-production.md

 tags: ["Cursor AI", "AI Agents", "To-Do Lists", "Agentic Workflows", "LLM Engineering"]
 ---

-# How AI Agents Create and Follow To-Do Lists

 This tutorial explains **how modern AI agents (like those in Cursor, IDE copilots, and autonomous coding tools)** create, maintain, and execute **to-do lists** — and how you can build the same capability **from scratch to production**.

 This is not a UX trick.